peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 with policies, metadata and other information required by the interoperability schemes or by a trust framework.

-OpenID Connect Federation 1.0 [OIDC-FED] allows the exchange of metadata, roles, trust marks, policies and public keys, in a secure way.
+OpenID Federation 1.0 [OIDC-FED] allows the exchange of metadata, roles, trust marks, policies and public keys, in a secure way.

-OIDC Federation 1.0 [OIDC-FED] allows the construction of a trust infrastructure in which even X.509 certificates can be published within the Entity Statements that make up the federation Trust Chain.
-This flexibility allows an infrastructure based on OIDC Federation 1.0 to guarantee the security of the solutions, the historical verifiability of the signatures, and the revocation mechanisms without the requirement to implement
+OpenID Federation 1.0 [OIDC-FED] allows the construction of a trust infrastructure in which even X.509 certificates can be published within the Entity Statements that make up the federation Trust Chain.
+This flexibility allows an infrastructure based on OpenID Federation 1.0 to guarantee the security of the solutions, the historical verifiability of the signatures, and the revocation mechanisms without the requirement to implement